 The first European record of the species might have been in the 17th century byMichał Boym, a Polish jesuit, orientalist, politician, and missionary to China.
 He described loquat in hisFlora sinensis, the first European natural history book about China.[18]
 The common name for the fruit is from the Portuguesenêspera (from the modifiednespilus, originallymespilus, which referred to the medlar), (José Pedro Machado, Dicionário Etimológico da Língua Portuguesa, 1967).
 Since the first contact of the Portuguese with the Japanese and Chinese dates also from the 16th century, possibly some were brought back to Europe, as was likely the case with other species such as the 'Hachiya'persimmon variety.

-The plant is originally from China, where related species can be found growing in the wild.[17][18][19][20]
-It has become naturalised in Georgia, Argentina, Armenia, Afghanistan, Australia, Azerbaijan, Bermuda, Brazil, Chile, Kenya, Syria, India, Iran, Iraq, Lebanon, Israel, South Africa, the whole Mediterranean Basin, Pakistan, New Zealand, Réunion, Tonga, Central America, Mexico, South America and warmer parts of the United States (Hawaii, California, Texas, Louisiana, Mississippi, Alabama, Florida, Georgia, and South Carolina).[citation needed]
+The plant is originally from China, where related species can be found growing in the wild.[20][21][22][23]
+It grows in places where suitable winter temperatures are generally above 10°F or -12°C, such as Georgia, Argentina, Armenia, Afghanistan, Australia, Azerbaijan, Bermuda, Brazil, Chile, Colombia, Kenya, Syria, India, Iran, Iraq, Lebanon, Türkiye, Israel, Palestine, Jordan, South Africa, the whole Mediterranean Basin, Pakistan, New Zealand, Réunion, Tonga, Central America, Mexico, South America and warmer parts of the United States such as Hawaii, California, Texas, Louisiana, Mississippi, Alabama, Florida, Georgia, South Carolina, with a maximal range comprising coastal Oregon and Washington, southern Tennessee, and most of North Carolina, in places with a favorablehumid subtropical climate with relatively mild winters.[24][citation needed]

 The plant has been cultivated in China for over 1,000 years.
 Chinese immigrants are presumed to have carried the loquat to Hawaii and California.[26][27]
 It has been cultivated in Japan for about 1,000 years and presumably the fruits and seeds were brought back from China to Japan by the many Japanese scholars visiting and studying in China during theTang dynasty.